Learn when to keep moving through exercise pain and when to stop.

 If you consistently have joint pain (not muscle pain) after exercise: Switch to a workout that puts less pressure on your joints.
 “If you need an elaborate brace or have to pop ibuprofen constantly, it’s a pretty good sign that your activity is too hard on your joints.
 Swimming, water aerobics and biking are all good options for people with joint pain.

 If you occasionally have moderate to severe joint pain the day after you work out: Cut back on the intensity of your workout.
-Take a day off, then doing a shorter, less strenuous workout.
-If your pain still doesn’t let up, switch to a less intense form of exercise, such as water aerobics.
+Take a day off, then do a shorter, less strenuous workout.
+If your pain still doesn’t let up, switch to a less intense form of exercise, such as trading your elliptical workout for water aerobics.

-Mary Hand’s favorite quote, ”No Pain, No Gain.
-That’s Insane.
-Listen to your body.”
-Our Arthritis Foundation exercise classes in the pool and in the PAC are good for everyone whether they have arthritis or not.
+Our exercise classes in the pool and in the PAC are good for everyone whether they have arthritis or not.
 Please consider joining us.
 See the schedule for times and places.